MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-sharepoint-online.md

 Apply the concepts in [Create an app from scratch](../get-started-create-from-blank.md) to SharePoint instead of Excel.

 ## Show list columns in a gallery

-To show data from any of these types of columns in a gallery, use the formula bar to set the **Text** property of one or more **Label** controls in that gallery:
+If your custom list contains any of these types of columns, show that data in a **Gallery** control by using the formula bar to set the **Text** property of one or more **Label** controls in that gallery:

 - For a **Choice** or **Lookup** column, specify **ThisItem.[ColumnName].Value** to show data in that column.